Top 10 Destinations in Greece

 Our pick #1

 Largely considered the cradle of Western civilisation, the ancient city of Athens is a history buff's dream come true.
 It's one of the world's oldest cities and gave rise to one of its most influential empires.
-Over the centuries Athens has undergone many transformations, as demonstrated in the awe-inspiring monuments that range the Classical, Roman and Byzantine eras.
+Over the centuries Athens has undergone many transformations, as demonstrated in the awe-inspiring monuments that range from the Classical, Roman and Byzantine eras.
 And topping it all is the iconic Acropolis, a grand reminder of the country's epic history and significant heritage.
 Other highlights include the 5th century Parthenon and the Temple of Olympian Zeus.
+Visitors to the city also won't want to miss the chance to stroll through the beautiful Plaka district.

 Our pick #2